Tribler/gumby/README.md

 das4_node_command = "basic_experiment.py"
 ```

-This configuration file will run a basic experiment on [the DAS5 supercomputer](https://www.cs.vu.nl/das5).
+This configuration file will run a basic experiment on the DAS5 compute cluster.
 The `das4_response_and_run.sh` script will automatically find a cluster with available nodes and reserve them for the time indicated by `das4_node_timeout`.
 The `local_setup_cmd` will prepare the environment on the remote HEAD node.
 Note that you can specify the total number of nodes you want to reserve with the `das4_node_amount` variable, and the total instances you want to run with `das4_instances_to_run`.